stebas101/XOXStocks/README.md

 - use of SQLAlchemy: ORM approach, replacing sqlite with MySQL or PostgreSQL

+- use of database migrations

 - AJAX

 - styled using Bootstrap

-- tests
+- tests - unittest

-- race conditions
+- race conditions ?

 #### File structure